ThomasCarstens/droneData_alliantech/README.md

     nsh> px4_slice_disconnect
 ### SET PIN (1) TO START LOGGING
     nsh> px4_slice_disconnect

-The data-logging activation file was coded in C++, and compiled into an executable via the MAVLink protocol.
-During operation, it simply toggles a pin (FMU Channel 6), which can then be detected by the data acquisition system in order to begin and end the logging.
-The executables are named as above.

 # LES COMMANDES UTILES POUR ORGANISER LES LOGS / GROUNDSTATION